jmarovi/CritvizDocs/docs/advanced-features.md

 # Advanced Features

-Discover the advanced functionalities available in Crivitz to further enhance your assignment management experience.
+Discover the advanced functionalities available in Critviz to further enhance your assignment management experience.

 ## Question Types {#question-types}

-Explore the different types of questions supported by Crivitz, including file upload, YouTube URL submission, multiple choice, and critique.
+Explore the different types of questions supported by Critviz, including file upload, YouTube URL submission, multiple choice, and critique.

 ## Ordering of Questions {#ordering-of-questions}